aggressivex/puppet-httpd/README.md

 ## Basic usage

-To install Apache, call the methods in your manifest file
+To install Apache, call the method in your manifest file, don't need to include

     http::setup {'httpd_setup':}